 - 2–3 teaspoons (or more or less) maple syrup, honey, sugar or alternative.
 (Sugar is traditional, but I prefer maple. )

 - Lightly crush cardamom, cloves, star anise and peppercorns, and place in a small pot with 1 cup of water.
 Add ginger, cinnamon and black tea.
-I like to muddle the ginger a bit.
+I like to muddle the ginger a bit right in the pot.

 - Bring to a boil.
 Turn off heat and let seep 10 minutes…. or for several hours.
 The longer, the more flavor.

 - Add milk.
 Bring to a simmer once more, turn off the heat.

 - Sweeten, taste, strain into a glass.